ikkerens/coe-voice-bot/README.md

 ## Building
 This application is made using [the Go Language](https://golang.org/), which has to be installed to your PATH in order for these commands to work.
+Most linux distributions have at least version 1.6 installed in their package repositories under the names `golang` or `golang-go`.
-*If you do not have the GOPATH environment variable configured, it will default to `$HOME/go` on unix-like and `%USERPROFILE%\go` on windows.*
+*If you do not have the GOPATH environment variable configured, it will default to `$HOME/go` on unix-like.*

 The two commands below will download all dependencies and then install the bot binary to `$GOPATH/bin`
 ```sh